Covariance: Applications

-In genetics and molecular biology
+Genetics and molecular biology

 Covariance is an important measure in biology.
 Certain sequences of DNA are conserved more than others among species, and thus to study secondary and tertiary structures of proteins, or of RNA structures, sequences are compared in closely related species.
 If sequence changes are found or no changes at all are found in noncoding RNA (such as microRNA), sequences are found to be necessary for common structural motifs, such as an RNA loop.
 In genetics, covariance serves a basis for computation of Genetic Relationship Matrix (GRM) (aka kinship matrix), enabling inference on population structure from sample with no known close relatives as well as inference on estimation of heritability of complex traits.

-In the theory of evolution and natural selection, the price equation describes how a genetic trait changes in frequency over time.
+In the theory of evolution and natural selection, the Price equation describes how a genetic trait changes in frequency over time.
 The equation uses a covariance between a trait and fitness, to give a mathematical description of evolution and natural selection.
 It provides a way to understand the effects that gene transmission and natural selection have on the proportion of genes within each new generation of a population.

-In financial economics
+Financial economics

 Covariances play a key role in financial economics, especially in modern portfolio theory and in the capital asset pricing model.
 Covariances among various assets' returns are used to determine, under certain assumptions, the relative amounts of different assets that investors should (in a normative analysis) or are predicted to (in a positive analysis) choose to hold in a context of diversification.

-In meteorological and oceanographic data assimilation
+Meteorological and oceanographic data assimilation

 The covariance matrix is important in estimating the initial conditions required for running weather forecast models, a procedure known as data assimilation.
 The "forecast error covariance matrix" is typically constructed between perturbations around a mean state (either a climatological or ensemble mean).
 The "observation error covariance matrix" is constructed to represent the magnitude of combined observational errors (on the diagonal) and the correlated errors between measurements (off the diagonal).
 This is an example of its widespread application to Kalman filtering and more general state estimation for time-varying systems.

-In micrometeorology
+Micrometeorology

 The eddy covariance technique is a key atmospherics measurement technique where the covariance between instantaneous deviation in vertical wind speed from the mean value and instantaneous deviation in gas concentration is the basis for calculating the vertical turbulent fluxes.

-In signal processing
+Signal processing

 The covariance matrix is used to capture the spectral variability of a signal.